Viacheslav Chornovil: Chornovil in power

 The Supreme Soviet election, the first multi-party vote in Soviet Ukraine's history, was held on 4 March 1990.
 It was marked by high turnout, with 85% of registered voters participating.
-In most of Ukraine, the result was beneficial for the communists, with 90% of previously-elected deputies being re-elected and 373 of 450 deputies belonging to the Communist Party.
+In most of Ukraine, the result was beneficial for the communists, with 90% of previously elected deputies being re-elected and 373 of 450 deputies belonging to the Communist Party.
 In all three Galician oblasts, (Note: Lviv Oblast, Ivano-Frankivsk Oblast and Ternopil Oblast.) however, the Democratic Bloc, a Rukh-led coalition, won the majority of seats.
-Ivan Plyushch, who was elected as Deputy Chairman of the Supreme Soviet, wrote in 2010 that the communist majority was unable to command the same influence at a parliamentary level as the Democratic Bloc was.
+Ivan Plyushch, who was elected as Deputy Chairman of the Supreme Soviet, wrote in 2010 that the Communist majority was unable to command the same influence at a parliamentary level as the Democratic Bloc was.
 Chornovil was elected as a Democratic Bloc deputy from the city of Lviv's Shevchenkivskyi District by an absolute majority, winning 68.60% of all votes against seven other candidates.
-Within the Supreme Soviet Chornovil was among the leaders of the Democratic Bloc's radical wing.
+Within the Supreme Soviet, Chornovil was among the leaders of the Democratic Bloc's radical wing.

 Chornovil was also elected Chairman of the Lviv Oblast Council in April 1990, making him the first non-communist head of government of Lviv Oblast.
 He quickly adapted from life as a dissident to politics, moving to the right and becoming one of the first Ukrainian politicians to explicitly endorse an anti-communist revolution.
-In the economic sector, he launched land reforms by abolishing collective farms and redistributing the lands to peasants, privatised the housing market and light industry.
+In the economic sector, he privatised the housing market and light industry, and launched land reforms by abolishing collective farms and redistributing the lands to peasants.
 Socially, he actively supported Ukraine's cultural and national revival; Ukrainian, rather than Soviet symbols were used by his government, soldiers of the Ukrainian Insurgent Army were recognised as veterans, the ban on the Ukrainian Greek Catholic Church imposed by the Synod of Lviv was repealed and religious holidays were recognised as public holidays.
 Statues of Vladimir Lenin were demolished for the first time under Chornovil's government, with the statue in Chervonohrad (now Sheptytskyi) being toppled on 1 July 1990.
 This launched a wave of demolitions of Lenin monuments in Galicia throughout 1990 and 1991.

 Chornovil's policies were directly at odds with the laws of the Ukrainian SSR and the Soviet Union at the time, and his government was castigated in Ukrainian and Union-wide pro-government media.
 Despite this, the other Galician oblasts, which had come under the control of Rukh, soon followed Chornovil's example in pursuing reforms.
-The Soviet government placed local police departments under the control of the central Soviet government and imposed an economic blockade of Galicia in response, leading to the formation of the Galician Assembly by the oblasts in an effort to strengthen economic ties amongst one another.
-Chornovil was appointed as head of the Galician Assembly upon its formation.
+Historian Stepan Kobuta has argued that the rejection of Soviet laws by Galicia was an expression of Chornovil's federalist beliefs.
+To preserve their democratic gains and counteract Soviet state institutions, Galician national democrats formed the Galician Assembly in February 1991 with Chornovil appointed as its head.